Oktopost/Squid/Docs/Source/References/Connector.rst

 ===========

 	Get a command object to manage the current transaction.
-	As the transaction objects not share a state, its best to use only one transaction object per connection at any given time.
+	As the transaction objects do not share a state, it's best to use only one transaction object per connection at any given time.

 	.. code-block:: php